The hallway stretched before him like a throat.

 This house was wrong.
 Everything about it was wrong.
 The mannequins.
 The ghost child.
 The gnome with infinite darkness in its eyes.

-The architecture itself fought against reason.
-He'd noticed it in fragments—angles that didn't quite connect, distances that felt compressed or stretched depending on where he stood.
-The hallway behind him seemed shorter than when he'd walked it.
+The architecture defied reason.
+Angles that didn't quite connect, distances that compressed or stretched depending on where he stood.
+The hallway behind him was shorter than when he'd walked it.
 The ceiling lower.
-As if the house was rearranging itself while he moved through it, shifting its dimensions to keep him disoriented.
+The house rearranged itself while he moved through it, shifting its dimensions to keep him disoriented.

 The wallpaper pattern repeated, but not consistently.
-He could see where sections had been torn away and replaced, the new sections matching the old in color but not in design.
+Sections had been torn away and replaced, the new sections matching the old in color but not in design.
 Flowers became faces.
 Geometric shapes twisted into symbols he almost recognized but couldn't name.
 Someone had tried to maintain the illusion of normalcy while the house transformed around them.

 Failed, obviously.